MECH0023 Dynamics and Control

 - Control system hardware and practical implementation.

-Predict the dynamic performance of system models in the frequency-domain; identifying bandwidth and stability; modifying systems to solve vibration problems.
+- Predict the dynamic performance of system models in the frequency-domain; identifying the bandwidth and stability.

-Design interfaces between analogue and digital domains, in order to use a computer/ microcontroller to implement measurement and control of an external device.
+- Design systems required to interface between analogue and digital domains, in order to use a computer/microcontroller to implement measurement and control of an external device.

-Perform analytical investigations /simulations of the performance and stability of controlled systems, designing controllers to meet performance specifications including vibration control.
+- Perform analytical investigations /simulations of the performance and stability of controlled systems, designing controllers to meet performance specifications.